bardeeens/sushiquiz/README.md

-# sushiquiz
+# sushi-quiz
-A quiz about sushi!
+It's a quiz about sushi!
+Yay!